OhadBenH/JobSerarch/README.md

    - Ensure the path is accessible

 3. **Empty Excel files**
-   - Verify that job data was successfully extracted
+   - Verify that job data was successfully saved
    - Check browser console for errors

 4. **AI summarization not working**